robert/robert.github.com/_posts/2014-07-21-an-engineering-focussed-productivity-system.md

 ### 0. My engineer-specific productivity system

-I’m a software engineer, and so that’s what this process is optimised for.
+I’m a software engineer, and so that’s what this system is optimised for.

 It requires very little discipline after the initial breaking-in period, because everything in it either produces immediate benefit or fills a spreadsheet with pretty colours.
 And as my pappy always says, it doesn’t take much force of will to have lunch everyday.
 Whilst it seems like a lot when written down, it feels very lightweight to me.
 It adds very little overhead, is mostly centred around bringing structure to things you already do, and I want to say that everything is there for a reason.
 But then again, I would say that.